sanonone/kektordb/DOCUMENTATION.md

     -   **AOF (Append-Only File):** Logs write operations using a RESP-like protocol for durability.
     -   **Snapshots:** Periodic binary dumps of the in-memory state for faster restarts.
 -   **Vectorizer Service:** A background worker that monitors external data sources (e.g., filesystem directories), chunks text, and syncs embeddings using external APIs (like Ollama).
+-   **Graph Maintenance:**
+    -   **Vacuum:** Automatically detects and removes soft-deleted nodes, reclaiming memory and repairing the HNSW graph structure.
+    -   **Refine:** Periodically re-scans the graph to optimize edge connections, improving recall that may have degraded after many updates.

 ## Installation